v-for-vincent/blog/content/djallenge_part_10.rst

 I think it won't be long until I write a sequel series of blog posts.
 There are some things I'd like to improve, though.

+For one thing, I pretty much pretended anyone reading would know the rest of the project.
+When I do another Django series, it may be for the same project, but it'll be a separate app.
+Another is that I could probably provide more context and samples.
+Maybe I'll alternate between coding and blogging each day to remedy that.
+Finally, I've focused on adding a (tiny) feature every day.
+Proper testing is valuable and hard to get down, though, so I'd like to pay more attention to that.